haldean/ubik-mirror/docs/expel.md

 ## Input, output and external state

-Expel has to deal with a problem common to all side-effect-free
+Ubik has to deal with a problem common to all side-effect-free
 languages: how does such a system mutate the state of the system it runs on?
 Modern computing systems are state modification machines; no real programming language can ignore this.
 However, the advantages of stateless computing are innumerable: repeatability, parallelization and understandability shouldn't be compromised wherever possible.

-To this goal, the Expel runtime provides a view into state outside the system that enforces repeatability and a weak form of immutability, while falling short on the ability to parallelize in some cases.
-Expel programs declare what external state sources they need access to; this could be a file, a random number generator, or an interface to a physical device.
+To this goal, the Ubik runtime provides a view into state outside the system that enforces repeatability and a weak form of immutability, while falling short on the ability to parallelize in some cases.
+Ubik programs declare what external state sources they need access to; this could be a file, a random number generator, or an interface to a physical device.
 The runtime provides a monadic view to these state